gavinband/gavinband.github.io/_posts/2018-06-21-ENCALS-Day-two-report.md

 ### Summary of first day

-I confess I was a bit nonplussed by the yesterday's first session, in which it was suggested that hyperexcitable neurons are important (but doubt was cast on how specific to ALS this is), that exercise & athleticism may be associated (but evidence wasn't presented except the [Italian footballers](https://www.ncbi.nlm.nih.gov/pubmed/19267274); surely it'd be true for all the other footballers in Europe too?), that electric shocks or exposure to high frequency electric/magnetic fields may be causal (though there's some doubt about confounding).
+I confess I was a bit nonplussed by the yesterday's first session, in which it was suggested that hyperexcitable neurons are important (but doubt was cast on how specific to ALS this is), that exercise & athleticism may be associated (but evidence wasn't presented except the [Italian footballers](https://www.ncbi.nlm.nih.gov/pubmed/19267274); surely there are other footballers around to test this in?), that electric shocks or exposure to high frequency electric/magnetic fields may be causal (though there's some doubt about confounding).
 In the second session we heard that telomere length is associated with increased risk, an opposite effect to that [found in mice](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4789589/).

 Of course, any of these could be true, but surely they can't *all* be true.
 (But given the rarity of disease, they could all be noise.)
+I'm left not quite knowing what to believe.

 It's also clearly not known how currently-used drugs work, and anyway they don't seem to work very well.